 Dear Parents and Carers

 We know that this is a troubling time and that many of you are feeling anxious about COVID-19.
 The school is now closed for the foreseeable future and is only open as an emergency provision.
+We will be reopening to children in Year 6 from Wednesday 3rd June.
 For those parents and carers who do have a place at the school, please remember to only use it when there is no other childcare provision available.